quic-qrb-ros/quic-qrb-ros.github.io/source/getting_started/first_example.rst

-First Example
+First example
 #############

 .. contents:: Table of Contents
    :depth: 2
    :local:

-This tutorial will teach you how to run the first QRB ROS application.
+This tutorial teaches you how to run the first QRB ROS application.
-It is intended for users who want to quickly running the camera on the board and being able to use rviz on UbuntuPC on the same LAN to see the real-time output of the camera.
+It is intended for users who want to quickly run the camera on the board and get ready to use Rviz on an Ubuntu PC on the same LAN to see the real-time output of the camera.

 Prerequisites
 -------------

-- Setup your environment
+- Set up your environment.
+See :doc:`/getting_started/environment_setup`.

-- Setup QIRP SDK
+- Set up QIRP SDK.

 Running camera
 --------------